swiftlang/swift-evolution/proposals/0423-dynamic-actor-isolation.md

     Similarly to the previous case if a class or its individual synchronous members are actor-isolated and marked as either `@objc` or `@objcMembers`, the thunks, synthesized by the compiler to make them available from Objective-C, would have a new precondition check to make sure that use always happens on the right actor.

-  - Synchronous actor isolated function values passed to APIs that erase actor isolation and haven't yet adopted strict concurrency checking.
+  - Synchronous actor-isolated function values passed to APIs that erase actor isolation and haven't yet adopted strict concurrency checking.

     When API comes from a module that doesn't have strict concurrency checking enabled it's possible that it could introduce actor isolation violations that would not be surfaced to a client.
 In such cases actor isolation erasure should be handled defensively by introducing a runtime check at each position for granular protection.